cubasve/Bits/README.md

 - **Incorporate a habit tracking system:**

   - Users would be able to track their habits daily and which response they did for that day (bronze, silver, or gold)
+  - The current route to create a new habit is /habitgenerator
+  - Change it to /habitgenerator/create and the /habitgenerator route will be a tracker instead

 - **When a habit is created or updated, redirect the user to that specific habit:**